-For tilapia items, to ensure a product with a more uniform thickness - and a more consistent cooking experience - Costco uses only the top loin for its frozen Kirkland Signature Tilapia Loins.
-However, this process left the thinner bottom loin of the tilapia as potential waste.
-Costco has worked with several frozen fish suppliers such as Trident and High Liner Foods to find a solution.
-The result is frozen tilapia items found in Costco's freezer section such as High Liner Tortilla Crusted Tilapia and Trident Seafoods Panko Breaded Tilapia.

-Unused cashews from our whole nut program are used in other Kirkland Signature products such as our Kirkland Signature Cashew Clusters and Kirkland Signature Protein Bars.
+- For tilapia items, for a more uniform thickness, Costco uses only the top loin for its frozen Kirkland Signature Tilapia Loins.
+This process leaves the thinner bottom loin of the tilapia as potential waste.
+Solution: It's used in frozen tilapia items found in Costco's freezer section such as High Liner Tortilla Crusted Tilapia and Trident Seafoods Panko Breaded Tilapia. - Unused cashews from our whole nut program are used in other Kirkland Signature products such as our Kirkland Signature Cashew Clusters and Kirkland Signature Protein Bars.